Nvidia's GeForce RTX 3080 Ti 20GB GPU Is Real After All

 A Russian cryptocurrency miner managed to get his hands on a Gigabyte GeForce RTX 3080 Ti Gaming OC 20G (GV-N308TGAMING OC-20GB) and put it through its paces with different cryptocurrencies.
 Apparently, HARDVAR, a retailer in Saint Petersburg, is already selling the GeForce RTX 3080 Ti 20GB.
 At the time of the video, the GeForce RTX 3080 Ti 20GB was going for 225,000 RUB or $3,067.

 Given the amount of memory on the GeForce RTX 3080 Ti 20GB, it's reasonable to believe that it's a SKU for cryptocurrency miners.
-The YouTuber was able to mine with the graphics card so it's unknown if Nvidia gave the GeForce RTX 3080 Ti 20GB the Lite Hash Rate (LHR) treatment.
+The YouTuber was able to mine with the graphics card so it's unknown if Nvidia gave the GeForce RTX 3080 Ti 20GB the Lite Hash Rate (LHR) treatment at all.

+The Gigabyte GeForce RTX 3080 Ti Gaming OC 20G reportedly delivered a hash rate up to 94.04 MH/s in Ethereum.
+However, the YouTuber said that the store managed to squeeze 97.79 MH/s out of the same graphics card.

+The GeForce RTX 3080 Ti features Nvidia's Ethereum anti-mining limiter so the graphics card's mining performance hovers around the 55 to 65 MH/s.
+For reference, we managed to get 115 MH/s out of the GeForce RTX 3090 so the flagship Ampere's mining performance is 18% higher than the GeForce RTX 3080 Ti 20GB.
+With a bit of serious tweaking, we could potentially reduce the margin.